Floatation therapy

 Research into Floatation-REST continues globally, exploring its potential in stress, chronic pain, PTSD, and sleep.

 Ocean Float Rooms supports installations across the UK, USA, Canada, Europe, Japan, Australia, and beyond.
-You can explore selected clients float centres on our global client’s page.
+You can explore selected client float centres on our global clients page.

 How to experience floating for yourself

 Floatation therapy is best understood by doing it.
-Many first-time floaters are quite amazed at the experience — a feeling of weightless calm that’s difficult to imagine until you’ve experienced it.
+Many first-time floaters are often surprised by the experience — a feeling of weightless calm that’s difficult to imagine until you’ve experienced it.

-Most major cities now have float centres or spas offering floatation therapy.
+Most major cities and many provincial centres now have float centres or spas offering floatation therapy.

 Our advice to you when choosing where to float

-With more than 35 years of experience in the float world — including running our own centres, in 2 countries: the first commercial float centre in the UK in 1986 and the 1st float centre is Brisbane in 1988 — we’ve seen and learnt first-hand what helps someone feel truly at ease during their first float.
+With more than 35 years of experience in the float world — including running our own centres, in two countries: the first commercial float centre in the UK in 1986 and the first float centre in Brisbane (the second in Australia) in 1988 — we’ve seen and learnt first-hand what helps someone feel truly at ease during their first float.
 Your first float should feel calm, welcoming, and easy, and the right environment can make all the difference, especially if you’re new to floating or unsure what to expect.

 Finding a float centre near you